hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-At this point I spotted a wild shop dog.
+At this point, I spotted this rare and wondrous sight: a wild shop dog.

 {{
     preview_image(